 HOW CAN YOU FIGHT AGAINST THIS?

 Just don’t drink and don’t buy Kopi Luwak, if you don’t know its origin for sure.
 Even the coffee labeled as “from wild civet” usually is fake, due to the lack of any control in this region of the world how actually Kopi Luwak is made.
 You should also not go to touristy “plantations” in Bali, where you see luwaks in cages – they are 100% caffeine high.
 If you are still not discouraged to try this coffee, just read this opinion about the Kopi Luwak taste issued by the Special Coffee Association of America: “general consensus within the industry … it just tastes bad (…) it was apparent that Luwak coffee sold for the story, not superior quality. ” Also in “blind tests” this coffee wasn’t indicated as the best one!
 Better try uncontroversial, cheaper (still expensive though!) and better Jamaica Blue Mountain coffee!
+Or just go for a sustainable coffee tour in Colombia instead.

 Our other Indonesian adventures you can find here.